Project Review: Empowering Students

 Mapping It Out

-The most obvious change I wanted to make was to take the guide out of PowerPoint and turn it into a mini-website, and one that would be mobile friendly since I could envision users pulling this up on their phones when they need the information in a hurry.
+The most obvious change I wanted to make was to turn the guide from a PowerPoint file to a mini-site.
+In particular, I wanted it to be mobile friendly since a key use case for the guide is students pulling it up on their phones when they need the information in a hurry.

 The first step in that process was to go through the interactive PowerPoint and map out where every click led.
-Once I sketched out this sitemap, I looked for ways to simplify the structure and streamline the flow.
-In the end a 30-plus-slide PowerPoint slimmed down to about 20 webpages.
+Once I constructed this sitemap, I looked for ways to simplify the structure and streamline the flow.
+In the end, a 30-plus-slide PowerPoint slimmed down to about 20 webpages.

 Mockup